Soyombo symbol: Uses

-The Soyombo symbol has appeared on the national Flag of Mongolia since its independence in 1911 (except between 1940-1945).
-It served as the Emblem of Mongolia from 1911 to 1940, and was included in the design again in 1992.
+The Soyombo symbol has appeared on the national flag of Mongolia since its independence in 1911 (except between 1940 and 1945).
+It served as the Emblem of Mongolia from 1911 to 1940, and was included in the design again in 1960.
 Mongolian Armed Forces vehicles bear the symbol as a marking.

 The symbol is seen all over the country, especially on a hillside outside of Ulaanbaatar.

 The flag and coat of arms of Buryatia as well as the flag of Agin-Buryat Okrug in Russia, and that of the Inner Mongolian People's Party display the top elements (Flame, Sun, and Moon).